iancookwestgate/Hacker-Noon-React/README.md

 * Navigate to the folder in the terminal by typing in: `cd Hacker-Noon-React`.
 * In your terminal, enter `npm install` to install necessary dependencies.
 * Then enter `npm run start` to prep the project to be viewed.
-* In your web browser, go to `http://localhost:8080/` to see and interact with the project.
+* In your web browser, go to `http://localhost:8080/` to see the project.

 ## Site Features